BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 ## Interoperability

-Transfer of data between the Passport and various Software Wallets seems to be varied.
+Transfer of data between the Passport and various transaction coordinators seems to be varied.

 * `ur:bytes` are used in some cases to allow the use of animated QRs.
 * `ur:crypto-psbt` is recognized for the input of PSBTs.